 In March 2013, the court granted the Company's motion to transfer the case to the U.S. District Court for the Northern District of California subsequent to which the complainant amended its claim to include another related patent.
 The Company has responded to this amended claim by continuing to assert non-infringement and invalidity of the patents.
 During December 2013, the court in California held a status conference and subsequently held a claim construction hearing regarding the patents on August 22, 2014.
-On January 16, 2015, the court issued an order regarding claim construction of the two patents-in-suit, and on April 6, 2015, the court held a case management conference setting further dates in the case.
-The court set a trial date of June 20, 2016, and set February 16, 2016 as the deadline to file motions for summary judgment.
+On January 16, 2015, the court issued an order regarding claim construction of the two patents-in-suit.
+A trial date of June 20, 2016 has been set in the event that the case is not resolved by summary judgment motions.
+The deadline for filing summary judgment motions is March 4, 2016.
 The Company has investigated the claims alleged in the complaint and believes that it has good defenses to the claims.
 Accordingly, the Company has not accrued a loss related to this matter as the Company does not believe that it is probable that a loss will be incurred.